Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

 # Horror Adventure Game
-This project is a horror story game that has multiple branches available, the story is loosely based on a Japanese horror story known as the "Teke-Teke".
+This project is a horror story game that has multiple branches available, the story is based on a Japanese horror story known as the "Teke-Teke".
 The premise of the story is the user must pick the correct answer to get themselves home safely.
-The application also features a survey which asks the player age and favourite genre to give an average of ages that play each genre.
+The application also features a survey which asks the players age and favourite genre to collects an average of ages that play each genre.

 ## Features